owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 tags: []
 excerpt: |
     ...
+header-includes:
+ - \usepackage{csquotes}
+ - \usepackage{ebgaramond-maths}
+ - \usepackage[scale=0.8]{FiraMono}
 ---

-## Intro

 Quickstrom uses linear temporal logic (LTL) for specifying web applications.
 When explaining how it works, I've found that the basics of LTL are quite intuitive to newcomers.
 On the other hand, it's not so easy to see how to specify stateful systems using LTL.
-That's why I'm sharing some of my learnings and ideas from the past year.
+That's why I'm sharing some of my learnings and ideas from the past year in the form of blog posts.

 This post focuses on how to use LTL to specify state machines.
 It's a brief overview that avoids going into too much detail.
-For more information on how to test web applicatoins using such specifications, see [the Quickstrom documentation](https://docs.quickstrom.io).
+For more information on how to test web applications using such specifications, see [the Quickstrom documentation](https://docs.quickstrom.io).

 ## An Extended LTL

-We'll be using an LTL extended with three main components:
+In these posts, we'll be using an LTL with a few extensions:

 * an expression language for atomic propositions
-* state
+* actions
-* actions and events
+* events

 The language is essentially a sketch of the future specification language for Quickstrom.
 In this first post we'll focus only on the